 Enter the library and file name of the file that will be utilized by this file identifier.
 This field is valid only for a local file, that is when the system identifier field contains *NONE.

 - Specify one of the following library values:

 - LIBL: The library list for the job that is associated with the CICS control region is used to locate the file.

 - CURLIB: The current library for the job that is associated with the CICS control region is used to locate the file.
 If no library is specified as the current library, the QGPL library is used.

 - library-name: Specify the name of the library where the file is located.

 - file-name: Specify the name of the file.

 CEMT SET command

-The above way you can define the file to cics.
-So that CICS acknowlwdges which file it should consider.
-You can refer for more here.
+The above way you can define the file to CICS.
+So that CICS acknowledges which file it should consider.
+You can read online for more here.